nokobe/CgiMailer/README.markdown

 Where _index.html_ is the name of the html file containing the form.

-## Configuration of "From" address for form submission emails

-To facilitate the configuration of auto-responders to form submissions the "From" address of email submissions can be specified:
+## Specifying a From email address

+By defult, emails will appear to be from a default email address as configured by the person who installed CgiMailer.
+If you wish to use a From address other than the default, you can add the following to your form:

 <pre class="prettyprint lang-html">
 &lt;input type="hidden" name="From" value="bob@example.com" /&gt;
 </pre>

-If a "From" address is not specified the default email address configured by the system administrator will be used.

 ## Default required, data and response files